Tom Clements: Buffalo Bills

-Green Bay Packers
+Green Bay Packers (first stint)

 Upon the hiring of Mike McCarthy to be the head coach of the Green Bay Packers on January 11, 2006, the Packers parted ways with several assistant coaches, and McCarthy later interviewed NFL Europe head coach Steve Logan and Clements, settling on Clements on January 28, 2006.

-During Clements time as the quarterbacks coach with the Packers, he has worked with starting quarterbacks: Brett Favre, Aaron Rodgers, and Matt Flynn.
+During Clements' time as the quarterbacks coach with the Packers, he worked with starting quarterbacks Brett Favre, Aaron Rodgers, and Matt Flynn.
 In 2007, Favre statistically had one of his best seasons with the Packers, taking them to the NFC Championship game.
-Clements is also credited for assisting in the development of one of the game's elite quarterbacks in Aaron Rodgers, as the only player in NFL history to throw for 4,000+ yards during his first two years as a starting quarterback in 2008 and 2009, and winning Super Bowl XLV and Super Bowl Most Valuable Player Award in Rodgers' third year as a starting quarterback in 2010.
-In Week 17 of the 2011 season, after the Packers went 14-1, McCarthy chose to deactivate Rodgers to keep him healthy for the playoffs and start backup quarterback, Matt Flynn, on January 1, 2012 at Lambeau Field vs. the Detroit Lions, Flynn's second start in his career.
+Clements is also credited for assisting in the development of one of the game's elite quarterbacks in Aaron Rodgers, as the first player in NFL history to throw for 4,000+ yards during his first two years as a starting quarterback in 2008 and 2009, and winning Super Bowl XLV and Super Bowl Most Valuable Player Award in Rodgers' third year as a starting quarterback in 2010.
+In Week 17 of the 2011 season, after the Packers went 14–1, McCarthy chose to deactivate Rodgers to keep him healthy for the playoffs and start backup quarterback, Matt Flynn, on January 1, 2012, at Lambeau Field vs. the Detroit Lions, Flynn's second start in his career.
 Throughout the game, Clements worked with Flynn on the sidelines, showing him what to look for in the photos from the previous offensive series.
 Flynn had a record-setting performance, throwing for 480 yards and 6 touchdowns, both single game records for the Packers.
 On February 12, 2015, Clements role was elevated to assistant head coach with respective play-calling responsibilities.
 On January 26, 2017, McCarthy announced Clements' contract had expired and he would move on to pursue other opportunities.